Posted on: October 11, 2020

-After a very different kind of summer, a new school year has begun.
-We hope that, despite the pandemic, you and your family had a chance to refresh and maybe even change the scenery.
-Ideally, you were able to take a step back from most of your scheduled Zoom meetings and experience some quality time with friends and other loved ones.
+As we continue navigating our way through an evolving global pandemic, we welcome in the new school year.
+We hope that over the summer, you and your family had a chance to relax, refresh, and even change the scenery for a while.
+Perhaps you were able to take a step back from your Zoom calls and experience some quality time in person with friends and other loved ones.

-Now that we are well into the fall, maybe you have resumed turning in superior assignments, participating diligently in each of your classes whenever possible, and generally staying on top of the ever-increasing mountain of responsibilities coming your way … It might be more likely, however, and completely acceptable, that things are not necessarily that perfect for you or anyone else.
+Now that we are heading into a new fall, you may have resumed turning in superior assignments, participating diligently in all your classes, and generally staying on top of the ever-increasing mountain of responsibilities coming your way.
+It might be much more likely, however, and completely understandable and acceptable, that things are not necessarily that perfect for you — nor, in fact, for anyone else.

-This year will probably see some big changes in what you are expected to do and how quickly you are expected to do it.
-You have several teachers, each of whom expects the same level of commitment and attention to be spent on their individual classes.
-Additionally, you are trying to juggle extracurricular and social commitments with brand new limitations and requirements.
-And, of course, all of this is taking place while you’re still operating in a largely virtual and socially distanced environment.
-This can be a recipe for a lot of heightened stress and an increased feeling of being at the mercy of a situation you did not design.
+This year will bring some big changes in what you are expected to do and how quickly you are expected to do it.
+You have a bunch of teachers, each of whom expects the same level of commitment and attention to be spent on their own class.
+Additionally, you are juggling new extracurricular and social commitments with shifting safety limitations and requirements, possibly in a socially distanced environment.
+This is a recipe for higher stress and the feeling of being at the mercy of a situation you did not design.

-Questions you have right now might include, how do I deal with the constant pace of assignments my teachers keep sending me?
+You may have a few questions about making the best of your year.
+How do I deal with the constant pace of assignments my teachers keep sending me?
 What can I do to find the time to study or practice?
 How can I keep up with the new faces and new dynamics of my new grade and/or school?
 Where can I find the time to see my friends?
-How do I maintain my enthusiasm and focus when I must incorporate a link of some sort into so many of my activities?
+How do I maintain my enthusiasm and focus when some of my activities may be virtual or limited?

-Despite these and many other challenges, you do not have to be an unwilling participant in this chaotic maelstrom of high school.
-Let’s discuss a few ways that you can help yourself minimize the additional stress that comes with remote learning while also making sure that you continue to get things done.
+Despite these and many other challenges, you do not have to be a passive participant in this chaotic maelstrom of high school.
+Let’s discuss a few ways that you can help yourself minimize the additional stress that comes with remote or distanced learning while also making sure that you continue to get things done.

 A Sense of Control